huggingface/huggingface_hub/docs/hub/security.md

 The reasons we implemented GPG signing was:
 - to provide finer-grained security, especially as more and more Enterprise users rely on the Hub (in the future you'll be able to disallow non-signed commits)
-- coupled with our model [eval results metadata](https://github.com/huggingface/huggingface_hub/blame/main/modelcard.md), this enables a crypto-secure trustable source of ML benchmarks 🤯
+- coupled with our model [eval results metadata](https://github.com/huggingface/huggingface_hub/blame/main/modelcard.md), this enables a cryptographically-secure trustable source of ML benchmarks 🤯

 ### Setting up signed commits verification